John (archbishop of Esztergom): Secular affairs

 John's relationship with Andrew II and his courtiers was ambiguous and fluctuating due to his former pro-Emeric standpoint and the confrontation against Berthold of Merania.
 After his accession to the throne, Andrew introduced a new policy for royal grants, which he called "new institutions" in one of his charters.
 He distributed large portions of the royal domain—royal castles and all estates attached to them—as inheritable grants to his supporters, declaring that "the best measure of a royal grant is its being immeasurable".
 In addition to the Hungarian lords, his "new institutions" altered the relations between the royal court and the prelacy, whose secular influence has decreased due to the increasingly enormous wealth of the laic power sphere.
 Furthermore, the employment of Jews and Muslims to administer the royal revenues led Andrew into conflict with the Holy See and the Hungarian prelates.
-John "deeply dissaproved" Andrew's policy, according to the narration of a royal charter.
+John "deeply disapproved" Andrew's policy, according to the narration of a royal charter.
 Despite that his archdiocese was granted the village of Gerla (today Gerlachov, Slovakia) in 1206, which belonged to Bars Castle before that.
 However, around the same time, Andrew confiscated the estate of Tardos in Esztergom County from the chapter due to John's behaviour.
 The controversial relationship between the royal court and the archdiocese is well represented by that royal donation, when Andrew gifted annually 100 silver denari to the chapter to commemorate his coronation since 1206.
 As another example, the king granted the port tariff of Kakat (present-day Štúrovo, Slovakia) to the archdiocese in 1215.